 Physician preferences differ markedly around the world.
 According to a recent survey, while 94% of Japan’s specialist physicians thought their preferred amount of digital communication was being achieved, only 50% in the US and 17% in the UK felt the same.2 As different companies follow different commercial models on a market-by-market basis, there is the dual pressure to harmonize operating practices around global models and resistance to change at the local industry level.
 Often these hamper the agility needed to plan based on what’s known today and respond to what’s working and what isn’t.

 Interestingly, few life sciences organizations question the importance of tailoring an approach to local markets and customer segments to deliver a successful launch.
-However, in a global launch with dozens, if not hundreds, of consecutive and overlapping timelines, planning a strategy for each market can be overwhelming.
+However, planning a strategy for each market can be overwhelming in a global launch with dozens, if not hundreds, of consecutive and overlapping timelines.
 To ease the stress, this is where an enterprise customer relationship management platform (CRM) comes into its own.
-These CRM systems can cover all aspects of customer engagement across different regions, markets, and business units, including physical, hybrid, and digital tactics, which simplifies the process.
+These CRM systems can cover all aspects of customer engagement across different regions, markets, and business units, including physical, hybrid, and digital tactics, simplifying the process.

-What is as important is being able to develop integrated launch plans at a global level and implement them locally is the ability to assess and optimize execution.
-If your CRM is not central to this task and include advanced analytics to quickly sift through launch results and adjust plans in real time, then you won’t have the needed agility to succeed in a market defined by the speed to service customers.
+What is as important as developing integrated launch plans at a global level and implementing them locally is the ability to assess and optimize execution.
+If your CRM is not central to this task and does not include advanced analytics to quickly sift through launch results and adjust plans in real time, then you won’t have the needed agility to succeed in a market defined by the speed at which you can service customers.

 By leveraging the power of artificial intelligence (AI) driven insights, marketing and commercial teams can improve their understanding of the global market while still being able to deploy effective hyper-local launches.
 As a result, the customer experience offered by a global organization can be consistently exceptional across international markets, ensuring a successful product launch.